flhofer/dell_TB16_firmware/README.md

 > [!NOTE]
 > The Dell firmware updater checks only the last digits of the firmware version (which is technically correct) and would update.
 However, `asm.exe` is invoked but does not update because it also takes the release date into account.
 If you want to update to a *newer* firmware version with an *older* release date, you need to run a manual force-write as described above.

 If the flashing does not succeed because the subsystem-ID (SSID) or system vendor ID (SVID) does not match, you can still flash the controller using the ASM MPTool.
 Unfortunately, this tool is not freely distributable due to licensing constraints.
-However, I can reveal that it is found in one of the flash zips on `station-drivers..com` .. ( let's avoid bots 😃 )
+However, it can be found in one of the flash zip packages on `station-drivers..com` (intentionally obfuscated to reduce scraping).

 ## Official Flashing tools

 If you prefer to use the official Flash tool, you can find a copy in the `official` folder.
 However, it works only on Dell laptops.
 If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash version 1.00 first, then 1.02.
 These install a BIOS-based update file that executes an update at BIOS start.
 It is thus likely that they cannot be updated without a Dell system.

-Furthermore, Dell messed up the firmware packaging for the 1.05.
-The Dock companions of that generation, the WD15 and TB18DC, got a new `Cable.bin` and were released the same day.
-You can use the WD15s flasher to update the `Cable.bin`.
+Furthermore, Dell messed up the firmware packaging for 1.05.
+The dock companions of that generation, the WD15 and TB18DC, got a new `Cable.bin` and were released on the same day.
+You can use the WD15 flasher to update `Cable.bin`.

 # The Dell TB16 Dock